DinRiksdag/decidim-sweden/README.md

-# decidim-sweden
+# dinriksdag

 Citizen Participation and Open Government application.

-This is the open-source repository for decidim-sweden, based on [Decidim](https://github.com/decidim/decidim).
+This is the open-source repository for dinriksdag, based on [Decidim](https://github.com/decidim/decidim).

 ## Setting up the application